-Amendment May be Recommendation Final Air Quality Fiscal Other/Notes Examples Туре Initiated by: for Approval Approval Conformity Constraint Needed from: Required by: Administrative Amendment PAG, Implementing Agency, or Previous approval by ADOT or RTA.
+Amendment Type May be Initiated by: Recommendation for Approval Needed from: Final Approval Required by: Air Quality Conformity Fiscal Constraint Other/Notes Examples Administrative Amendment PAG, Implementing Agency, or Previous approval by ADOT or RTA.
 PAG Staff or Implementing Agency PAG Executive Director Projects Must be Exempt or the Amendment of a nature that does not require analysis Must have no adverse impact Scrivener's errors Revisions to Project Name Change in type of federal funding source Change in program year of no more than one year (non-federal funds only).
 Transfer of funds of \$100,000 or less between projects already in the TIP, as long as total project cost does not increase on any project.
 Changes in the distribution of funding between phases Minor change to project description or scope, as determined by the Executive Director.
-Correction of other minor oversights that do not impact air quality, fiscal constraint, or project scope Incorporation of RTA funding levels as outlined in IGAs Incorporation of projects or funding rom grants and other funds previously approved by a public funding agency Increase of local funding contributions to federalized projects Incorporation of PUL Technical Amendment Implementing Agency TPC and Management Committee PAG Executive Director, subsequently reported at the next available Regional Council meeting Projects must be exempt or the amendment of a nature that does not require analysis Must have no adverse impact Change of funding source Transfer of funding source Transfer of funds of over \$100,000 but less than \$200,000 between projects already in the TIP Increases or decreases in existing project funding of \$200,000 or less Change of project sponsor Change in funding schedule over one year Deletion of non-regionally significant projects Other adjustments which would not trigger a formal amendment Formal Amendment Implementing Agency TPC, Management Committee, and PAG Executive Director Regional Council Project impact may require new conformity analysis Fiscal impact must be addressed Additions or deletions of projects which require an air quality analysis Reasonably substantive change in project description, limits, scope, or phase start dates Adding new projects for which funding has been identified Increases or decreases in existing project funding in excess of \$200,000.
+Correction of other minor oversights that do not impact air quality, fiscal constraint, or project scope Incorporation of RTA funding levels as outlined in IGAs Incorporation of projects or funding from grants and other funds previously approved by a public funding agency Increase of local funding contributions to federalized projects Incorporation of projects from an established reserve or conditional list, upon completion and approval of an MOU.
+Technical Amendment Implementing Agency TPC and Management Committee PAG Executive Director, subsequently reported at the next available Regional Council meeting Projects must be exempt or the amendment of a nature that does not require analysis Must have no adverse impact Change of funding source Transfer of funds of over \$100,000 but less than \$200,000 between projects already in the TIP Increases or decreases in existing project funding of \$200,000 or less Change of project sponsor Change in funding schedule over one year Deletion of non-regionally significant projects Other adjustments which would not trigger a formal amendment Formal Amendment Implementing Agency TPC, Management Committee, and PAG Executive Director Regional Council Project impact may require new conformity analysis Fiscal impact must be addressed Additions or deletions of projects which require an air quality analysis Reasonably substantive change in project description, limits, scope, or phase start dates Adding new projects for which funding has been identified Increases or decreases in existing project funding in excess of \$200,000.
 Transfers of funding amounts in excess of \$200,000, between projects already in the TIP.

-APPENDIX 4 PUBLIC NOTICES
+PUBLIC NOTICES